|

-You could spend hundreds of hours on Google looking for help on Windows command prompt tricks and CMD hacks.
+You could spend hundreds of hours searching online for help on Windows command prompt tricks and CMD hacks.
 There are lots of articles and videos and you may even find a few CMD tricks for your tasks.
 But only after you have wasted most of those hours researching and sifting through the contradictory information, incompatibilities, and outright bugs to find a handful of useful command prompt tricks.

 Ultimately what you're searching for is a way to make your life easier and your work a little less tedious and frustrating.
-Searching endlessly for Windows command prompt tricks ideas is one way to go – but the smarter way to go is by trusting our 20+ years of experience.
+Searching endlessly for Windows command prompt tricks ideas is one way to go – but the smarter way to go is by trusting our 25+ years of Windows scripting experience.

 Take Command is our flagship product.
-For over 20 years, JP Software has been helping programmers, system administrators, technical support professionals, and advanced users save time and money, ease frustration, control their system from the command prompt or GUI, and easily create powerful batch scripts.
+For more than 30 years, JP Software has been helping programmers, system administrators, technical support professionals, and advanced users save time and money, ease frustration, control their system from the command prompt or GUI, and easily create powerful batch scripts.
 Take Command offers a new approach to working in Windows, bringing users the power of the command line and the ease of use of the Windows GUI.
-And Take Command is a complete CMD replacement that provides you with a vastly better UI and thousands of features that are not available with any CMD prompt tricks (or even in those Linux shells).
+And Take Command is a complete CMD replacement that provides you with a vastly better UI and thousands of features that are not available with any amount of CMD prompt tricks (or even in those Linux shells).

 Take Command has a rich development and operations environment that allows you to: